 Our Parts Retailer apprenticeship follows the level 2 Apprenticeship Standard; Retailer (ST0327)

-The program duration is approximately 15 months and includes 5, 1-week of block release training, conducted at our purpose-built training facility in Radcliffe on Trent and John Deere’s head office in Langar (both in Nottinghamshire)
+The program duration is approximately 15 months and includes 3, 1-week of block release training, conducted at our purpose-built training facility in Radcliffe on Trent and John Deere’s head office in Langar (both in Nottinghamshire) and fortnightly one to one online sessions.

 English & Maths will be embedded into the training blocks or delivered during additional blocks if required (dependent on prior achievement & initial assessment results).
 Apprentices are required to have achieved English & Maths at GCSE A-C or 4 & above, or Functional Skills Level 2 prior to being put forward for EPA.

 To find out more about the knowledge, skills and behaviours required in this role please click here